compgeolab/manual/README.md

   newcomers.
 Include examples whenever possible.
 * Comments (not including markdown cells in notebooks) are encouraged but not necessary.
 Code should be as self-describing as possible.
-Where complexity is innevitable, comments should allow anyone to  understand the shortcuts and reasoning.
+Where complexity is inevitable, comments should allow anyone to  understand the shortcuts and reasoning.
 * Include citations to algorithms whenever possible, including links to online resources.